Zinabuf/GCIM/README.md

 ~~~

 ### 2.2.
 Target input files
 **Qexp_tar.txt:** This is a `.txt` file which contains the following columns in order.
-The target dataset has 200 individuals who are independent from the discovery dataset.
-Please note that the file does not have column headings.
+The target dataset consists of individuals who are independent of those in the discovery dataset.
+Please note that the file should not have column headings.

 ~~~
       FID   IID   Exposure